-Weile Wei is an HPC Performance Engineer at NERSC, where he works on benchmarking runtime systems, researching C++ parallel algorithms, modernizing software engineering practices, and exploring future programming models.
+Weile Wei is an HPC Performance Engineer at NERSC, where he is leading C++ ecosystem at NERSC.
+He is researching C++ parallel algorithms for GPUs, modernizing scientific software, and exploring various C++ programming models.
 Before joining NERSC, he was a Research Scientist at Meta, focusing on software infrastructure performance optimization and scaling.
 Weile has a Ph.D. in Computer Science from Louisiana State University, where he studied distributed GPU memory optimization, HPX runtime system, performance portabilities, and asynchronous task-based programming.

 - Huber, Joseph, Weile Wei, Giorgis Georgakoudis, Johannes Doerfert, and Oscar Hernandez.
 "A case study of LLVM-based analysis for optimizing SIMD code generation."
 In OpenMP: Enabling Massive Node-Level Parallelism: 17th International Workshop on OpenMP, IWOMP 2021, Bristol, UK, September 14–16, 2021, Proceedings 17, pp. 142-155.
 Springer International Publishing, 2021.
 [Publication | Arxiv]